What's checked on an MOT?

 Your battery ill be checked by the examiner to make sure it is securely fastened inside the car.
 Obviously it will need to be operational in order to start the vehicle for the emissions test, but it must also be undamaged and free of any leaks.

 The wiring inside your vehicle will be checked, to ensure it's up to standard.
-This means wihtout damage and secured to the bodywork rather than hanging loose in a position that could cause an electrical fault or for it to catch in any moving parts.
+This means without damage and secured to the bodywork rather than hanging loose in a position that could cause an electrical fault or for it to catch in any moving parts.

 Your examiner will check the towbar on a few different aspects.
 Firstly that it is correctly secured and in good condition, especially if it is an after-market part that was fitted later.